minhhungit/mongodb-cluster-docker-compose/readme.md

 ---
 ### ✔️ Done !!!
-#### But before you start inserting data you should verify them first

 Btw, here is mongodb connection string if you want to try to connect mongodb cluster with MongoDB Compass from your host computer (which is running docker)

 ```